 Provide capacity for long term growthIt is increasingly difficult to find spare capacity on the busy national railway for freight services.
 Railfuture believes that a doubling of overall rail capacity is required by 2050.
 More immediately, Government must invest in enhancements on strategic freight corridors, including Felixstowe – Nuneaton and North Transpennine, and gauge clearance projects to and from the Channel Tunnel.
 Freight capacity which already exists on the network needs to be safeguarded for future use where traffic growth is predicted.

 Urban bottlenecks need to be addressed in areas such as London and Greater Manchester to provide access to and within these centres, for example, for intermodal and construction traffic.
+In Greater Manchester, see our proposal for relieving the Castlefield Corridor.
 Re-signalling schemes, the provision of loops and extra running lines to accommodate freight should also be progressed where appropriate across the network.

 Support for rail decarbonisationRail emits on average about 25 grams of CO2 per tonne kilometre, compared to road's 120 grams per tonne kilometre.
 A tonne of goods can travel 246 miles by rail on a gallon of diesel as opposed to 88 miles by road.
 Rail is also safer as each freight train on average takes 60 lorry journeys off our hard-pressed roads, meaning that there are fewer lorries to be involved in accidents and to wear out road surfaces.